Mizumoto Park – one for all seasons

 • Car parking is available

-• Many toilets and drink machines.
+• Toilets and drink machines.

 Is that another park across the river?